stolostron/cluster-backup-operator/README.md

 ## Restore a backup

 After you create a `restore.cluster.open-cluster-management.io` resource on the new hub, you should be able to run `oc get restore -n <oadp-operator-ns>` and get the status of the restore operation.
 You should also be able to verify on the new hub that the backed up resources contained by the backup file have been created.

+Velero sets a `PartiallyFailed` status for a velero restore resource if the backup restored had no resources.
+This means that a `restore.cluster.open-cluster-management.io` resource could be in `PartiallyFailed` status if any of the `restore.velero.io` resources created did not restore any resources because the corresponding backup was empty.

 The restore defines 3 required spec properties, defining the restore logic for the 3 type of backed up files.
 - `veleroManagedClustersBackupName` is used to define the restore option for the managed clusters.